female-coders-linz/workshops/flask_web_server/readme.md

 Now, run your program.
 Then in a browser open `localhost:5000/list`.

+Also try out a request to localhost:5000/list using Postman - keep on doing that througout the tutorial.

 ### Use a HTML file
 Create a new folder `templates`.
 Add a new `index.html` file in there: